Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: Introduction

-where $U$ is the leptonic mixing matrix in vacuum with $\alpha, \beta = e, \mu, \tau$, $i = 1, 2, 3$\cite{25}.
-At present, the constraint on the FTM from the measured flavor ratio is loose.
-So this minimal theoretical scenario works well.
-However, precise measurements of the flavor ratio would be available in the near future.
-Therefore, a more realistic scenario which includes the matter effects or new physics effects should be considered.
-Various FTMs based on new physics have been proposed, see \cite{26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47} for example.
-These new physics effects could be tested by the IceCube observatory and the next-generation neutrino telescopes.
-In this paper, we are concerned about impacts of the matter effects on the flavor transition of HANs.
-In general, the matter effects arise from the coherent forward elastic and incoherent scattering of HANs with the medium particles.
+In general, the matter effects on neutrinos arise from coherent forward elastic and incoherent scatterings of HANs with medium particles.
 The former affects the flavor conversion through the neutrino mixing matrix in matter.
 The latter changes not only the flavor composition but also the energy spectrum of HANs.
-So it might play an important role in the recombination process of HANs in the dense medium\cite{48}.
-We focus on the matter effects from the elastic scattering in this paper.
-Particularly, we study the case that the HANs propagate in gas with a moderate parameter setup.
-Considering the energy of HANs, the size of the medium, and the profile of the electron density, the FTMs are dependent on the decoherence schemes of neutrinos in the propagation.
-Even for the same medium, different schemes might lead to different FTMs\cite{49,50}.
-In order to understand the matter effects on the flavor transition of HANs comprehensively, we consider five typical types of decoherence schemes in this paper.
-On the basis of the specific parameters of HANs and the medium, the predictions from these schemes are compared.
+It plays an important role in the recombination process of HANs in dense medium\cite{48}.
+We focus on the matter effects from the elastic scattering in following sections.
+Considering the uncertainties in energy of HANs, the size of the medium, and the profile of the electron density, the FTMs are dependent on the propagation schemes in matter.
+Even for the same medium environment, different interpretations on decoherence of neutrinos in propagations lead to different FTMs\cite{49,50}.
+In this paper, we consider two typical schemes, namely propagation in the medium with an adiabatically varying electron density and propagation in medium with a constant density.
+We assume that the propagation distance is much larger than the oscillation length both in matter and in vacuum.
+The neutrino oscillation probabilities are averaged to obtain FTMs.
+Based on the ansatz, influences of electron density on the flavor ratio of HANs at Earth could be compared in the schemes.

 The paper is organised as follows.
 In Sec. \uppercase\expandafter{\romannumeral2}, we describe the mixing matrix and oscillation probability of neutrino in matter.
-Besides, the FTMs are given on the basis of the decoherence schemes in Refs.\cite{49,50,51,52} and the modified version.
-In Sec. \uppercase\expandafter{\romannumeral3}, a cleaner set of data sample is obtained by constraining the energy of HANs and event topology.
-Furthermore, we perform a binned maximum likelihood analysis to estimate the electron density in the neutrino propagation path.
-In Sec. \uppercase\expandafter{\romannumeral4}, the predictions on the flavor ratio of HANs at Earth from special sources are examined with these FTMs.
-Identifications of the matter effects are discussed.
+The FTMs are obtained from the propagation schemes proposed in Refs.\cite{51,52} and a modified condition.
+In Sec. \uppercase\expandafter{\romannumeral3}, we perform a binned maximum likelihood analysis to constrain the electron density in the neutrino propagation path.
+The impacts of matter on the flavor ratio of HANs at Earth are examined with three typical sources at low and high electron densities.
 Finally, we conclude.